HiskiHuovila/runecycle-srd/docs/Tests.md

 The GM can impose PCs Banes.
 These are single effect dis that you gain and are forced to apply on your next Test.
 GM can set a time limit for a Bane to expire or special conditions when a specific Bane triggers.
 Banes can be gained, for example, from the following:
--  As consequenc for failing a Test
+-  As consequence for failing a Test
 -  Extreme weather conditions
 -  Going without sleep
 -  Being ill or poisoned